toucansites/website/contents/docs/[05]templates/[01]basics/index.md

 ---
 category: "templates"
 title: "Basics"
-description: "Learn the basics of Toucan templates for easy customization and design"
+description: "Learn the basics of Toucan templates for easy customization and design."
 order: 1
 ---

 # Basics
 ---

-Toucan templates are typically located in the `templates` directory in your project.
+Templates in Toucan define the structure and styling used to render your site.
+A template typically includes `views`, static `assets`, and a `metadata` file.
+By default, templates are stored in the `templates` directory of your project.

-A template consists of the following components:
-- Assets
-- Views
-- Metadata

-Here’s a tree view of the directory structure:
+Here’s an example directory structure:

 ```sh
 .